Enabling mass deployment for Mac through Jamf or some similar tool involves the following steps.

 It's the same package used with the invitation email deployment method.

-Choose Preferences and go to Downloads.
-Click Step 2 - IT: Obtain the ADM template (HKLM registry) link.
+In Downloads click Step 2 - IT: Obtain the ADM template (HKLM registry) link.

 Now click Add to create a token if you do not already have on and click the copy icon to the right of your token to copy the token to the clipboard.